Frequently Asked Questions

 Question: What is the maximum capacity of the rooms?

-Answer: Room 1, on the left as you enter the building, can seat 60.
+Answer: Room 1, the Tony Kane Room, on the left as you enter the building, can seat 60.

 Question: What are your opening hours?